Bennotsi-MTG/Doomsday-Codex/misc/lists.md

-Please find present below the basic setup of how a Doomsday / DDFT decklist is normally played.
+Please find present below the basic setup of how a Doomsday / DDFT decklist is normally constructed.
 As with any Legacy archetype there are a fair few 'flex' slots that can be changed around however some pieces are pretty fundamental to the archetype.